SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    The concurrency model in Swift is built on top of threads, but you don't interact with them directly.
-   An asynchronous function in Swift can give up the thread it was running on, which lets another asynchronous function run on that thread while the first function is blocked.
+   An asynchronous function in Swift can give up the thread that it's running on, which lets another asynchronous function run on that thread while the first function is blocked.